tappasarn/ci-hands-on-workshop/documentation/fixCurrentFormatter/README.md

 ## Try building our project

-Now that we have fixed out `format(String)` method.
+Now that we have fixed our `format(String)` method.

-It is time to verify that it produces the correct results.
+It is time to verify the correctness of the results.
 Try running the following command to build your project.

 ```
 ./gradlew build